juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

 In this guide, we provide steps to pretrain a R3D-18 using SCE on Kinetics200.

-The first section will focus on defining the configuration and the second one to actually launch the training.
+The first section will focus on defining the configuration and the second one to launch the training.

 ## Define the configuration